BADI-C22-PS174/.github/profile/README.md

 ```

 ## Deploy Flask to Cloud
-- <a href="https://cloud.google.com/run/docs/quickstarts/build-and-deploy/deploy-python-service">Deploy Flask to Cloud Using Cloud Run</a>
+- Deploy Flask to Cloud Using Compute Engine GCP